Kamila-Jusino/PX150_Project/README.md

 **CS468 Project**

-This project implements an interactive color block picking game using the Interbotix PX150 robotic arm, an Intel RealSense depth camera, and a custom Pygame interface.
-The system performs real-time color detection using OpenCV, displays live camera output through Pygame, and controls the robotic arm based on user key takes.
+This project implements an interactive object-picking game using the Interbotix PX150 robotic arm, an Intel RealSense depth camera, and a custom Pygame interface.
+The system performs real-time object detection using YOLOv8 nano (AI-driven), displays live camera output through Pygame, and controls the robotic arm based on user keyboard inputs.

 ---

 ## Project Description

-The user places colored objects (blocks in this case) within the camera's field of view.
+The user places colored objects within the camera's field of view.
 The game selects a random target color.
-The user should the use the arm to move the color into the detection region.When the correct color appears inside the Region of Interest (ROI), the application:
+The user uses the arm to move the target object into the detection region.
+When the correct object appears inside the Region of Interest (ROI), the application:

+- Detects the object using YOLOv8 nano object detection model (AI-driven)
-- Confirms the color using HSV segmentation and depth validation
+- Classifies the color using YOLOv8 nano classification model (with HSV fallback for display)
+- Validates depth and object type
 - Triggers an animation in the Pygame interface
 - Commands the PX150 robotic arm to home position
-- Increments the game score and assigns a new target color
+- Increments the game score and assigns a new target object

 The system includes manual keyboard control for the robot arm, as well as real-time calibration through tunable parameters.